 Unfortunately, definition files for new processor series, the PIC18FxxK40, do not take into account that compiler adds 0xF00000 to EEPROM address parameter thus overshooting the real address in K40 processors.
 Solution for the moment is to compensate in respective *.mlk definition file for the automatically added offset by declaring negative EEPROM addresses:

-Hopefully, this will be resolved before mE includes newer K-series processors (like K42 or K83)
+As this was not resolved before mE included newer K-series processors (like K42 or K83)

 The following has been collected here just to save others trouble of discovering the same issues or reporting them to mE. mE is aware of the problems listed and certainly will eliminate them with time as already happened with some of the issues (well, maybe not as this was written years ago and the list doesn't change).

 - tabs are always replaced by spaces - whatever the settings

 - cursor position while marking text close to gutter may be not recognized - actual start

 of marking may be the last cursor position